mauckc/2D-Quantum-Free-Particle/README.md

 This program numerically integrates the Schrodinger equation on finite complex scalar fields for simulating interactions of quantum particles under varied observation.

+The goal: Can the Quantum-Zeno Effect a.k.a. the watch dog effect be modeled on an N-dimensional finite difference point lattice.
+The effects of repeated observation on a quantum wavefunction tend to resist the effects quantum tunneling.

+This simulation is built with a 2D static potential field that the wave-function shares the same 2d xy space points.

+The optimizations implemented with our work are geared toward removing the need to solve the non-linear term of the hamiltonian in traditional methods.
+This frees the computational demand balance with accuracy (non-diverging data)

 ## About 2D Quantum Free Particle

 This version implements a second-order in time finite difference method known as the "split-step" Crank-Nicolson method.
 By calculating energy states using the hamiltonian in both position and momentum space, this program is able to achieve numerically stable integration, which is necessary for finite difference methods.